1. General Admission Requirements

 Option 2

-Admission with English as a Second Language Requirements (ESLR) — Foundation ESL courses required
+Admission with English as a Second Language Requirements (ESLR) — ESL course(s) required

 Applicants who do not meet the requirements stated in Option 1, and who submit official English language test scores within the ranges listed in Table 2 below, may be offered admission with an English as a Second Language Requirement (ESLR).
 These applicants may be offered admission to an undergraduate degree program or as a Special student.
-When they first start their program, these students will be required to take Carleton's ESL Foundation courses along with a limited number of courses from their degree program.
+When they first start their program, these students will be required to take one or more of Carleton's ESLA course(s) along with a limited number of courses from their degree program.
 This admission with an ESLR allows students to earn academic credits from degree courses taken while completing the English language requirements.

 Please note that students beginning their studies with an English Language Requirement (ESLR) are not eligible for admission to the following programs: